rgeraldporter/inquiry-monad/README.md

 ### `.join()` (only useful for `Inquiry`)

-Returns the contained `Inquiry`/`InquiryP` object value, without any additional handling.
+Returns the contained `Inquiry` object value, without any additional handling.

 This is most basic way of returning the values collected by `Inquiry`.

+This is also a monad method.

 Warning: this can be, but should not be, used with `InquiryP`as it will not ensure Promises have resolved before returning the value, and will contain these Promises in the `IOU` list.